-Khloé Kardashian’s New NBA Beau Tristan Thompson Finally Meets The Family
+Khloe Kardashian’s New NBA Beau Tristan Thompson Finally Meets The Family

 Thompson already has a son with ex-girlfriend Jordan Craig, who was born in December.
 Though some say the two could get engaged as soon as this summer, others say the TV star isn’t eager to rush into another marriage.
 “Getting engaged is not something she’s sitting around stressing about.
 If it happens, it happens, but it’s not something she’s stressing about right now.”

 For now, Khloe regularly flies out to Cleveland to be with Thompson.
 The rising basketball star has had a rough few games however, having lost three games in a row.
-Khloé was previously linked to another NBA star, James Harden.
+Khloe was previously linked to another NBA star, James Harden.
 Harden said in an interview with Sports Illustrated that ending the relationship allowed him to put his focus back on the court.

-Khloé’s marriage with Lamar Odom proved tumultuous when the former Lakers players turned to drugs and was forced to go to rehab.
+Khloe’s marriage with Lamar Odom proved tumultuous when the former Lakers players turned to drugs and was forced to go to rehab.
 Their wedding and marriage was heavily featured on Keeping Up with the Kardashians.

-According to social media at least, Tristan Thompson and Khloé Kardashian are happily dating for now.
+According to social media at least, Tristan Thompson and Khloe Kardashian are happily dating for now.
 Upcoming episodes of Keeping Up with the Kardashians will likely give fans more of a clue into their relationship.

 [Featured image by Richard Shotwell/AP Images]